 Small-business owners who are interested in receiving free consultations from UCCI business students are invited to apply to the Student Consulting Programme, a joint initiative between UCCI and the Department of Commerce and Investment (DCI).

-The deadline to apply is Tuesday, 4 February, and the student teams are expected to have their first visits to clients on Monday, 10 February.
+The deadline to apply is Friday, 9 January.
 Cayman National Bank is sponsoring the programme, in order to cover expenses incurred by the students as part of their consultancy.

 The 10-week programme matches each successful applicant with a team of students who are enrolled in the University College of the Cayman Islands' upper-level Entrepreneurship and Small Business Management course.
-The teams are guided in their consultancy by UCCI professors and DCI's business adviser.
+The teams will be guided in their consultancy by UCCI professors.